-Full-time U.S. and international students may be employed by the College, student organizations, or private contractors providing services to the College (i.e. catering company).
-U.S. and international students are not eligible for employment in the general labour market.
+Full-time American and international students may be employed by the College, student organizations, or private contractors providing services to the College (e.g. catering company).
+American and international students are not eligible for employment in the general labour market.